virtualidentityag/component-library-template/CONTRIBUTING.md

 The `develop` branch contains the most up-to-date code.
 Any feature/bugfix branches should be created from this branch.
 To merge your feature/bugfix branch to the `develop` branch, you need to create a Pull Request and have it reviewed.

-If your project contains an `integration` branch, your feature/bugfix branch has to be merged in there and tested before merging it to develop.
+If your project contains an `staging` branch, your feature/bugfix branch has to be merged in there and tested before merging it to develop.

 ### hotfix/*